bryanthowell-tableau/tableau_tools/tableau_rest_api/README.txt

 If a workbook references a published data source, that data source must be published first.
 Additionally, unlike Tableau Desktop, the REST API will not find linked files and upload them.
 A workbook with a "live connection" to an Excel file, for example, must be saved as a TWBX rather than a TWB for an upload to work correctly.
 The error messages if you do not follow this order are not very clear.

 5.1 Publishing a Workbook or Datasource
-The publish methods were orginally designed to upload directly from disk, and if you specify a text string for the filename argument, tableau_rest_api will attempt to open those files and then upload them.
+The publish methods must upload directly from disk.
+If you are manipulating a workbook or datasource using the TableauFile / TableauDocument classes, please save the file prior to publishing.
+Also note that you specify a Project object rather than the LUID.

 TableauRestApiConnection.publish_workbook(workbook_filename, workbook_name, project_obj, overwrite=False, connection_username=None, connection_password=None, save_credentials=True, show_tabs=True, check_published_ds=False)

 TableauRestApiConnection.publish_datasource(ds_filename, ds_name, project_obj, overwrite=False, connection_username=None, connection_password=None, save_credentials=True)

-You can also pass in a TableauWorkbook object into publish_workbook, or a TableauDatasource object into publish_datasource.
-Information about these class types is further in this document.
-Simply put, they allow you to make certain changes to the workbook or datasource XML programmatically in-memory, without having to write to disk each time.

 6. Refreshing Extracts (Tableau 10.3+)
 The TableauRestApiConnection26 class, representing the API for Tableau 10.3, includes methods for triggering extract refreshes via the REST API.